trickytank/rwarrior/README.md

 # R Warrior

-This is a game designed to teach the R language and artificial intelligence in a fun, interactive way.
+R Warrior is a game designed to teach the R language and artificial intelligence in a fun, interactive way.

 You play as a warrior climbing a tall tower to reach the precious Hex at the top level.
-On each floor you need to write a R function to instruct the warrior to battle enemies, rescue captives, and reach the stairs.
+On each floor, you need to write an R function to instruct the warrior to battle enemies, rescue captives, and reach the stairs.
 You have some idea of what each floor contains, but you never know for certain what will happen.
 You must give the Warrior enough artificial intelligence up-front to find their own way.